 A buzzing West End bar-diner serving inventive Pan-Asian food in a relaxed setting, with a genuine eye to the needs of diners.

-- Music on stereo: chill-out and relaxed dance
+- Music on stereo: Disco and Indie mix

 - Live entertainment: Fri/Sat DJs after 9pm

 - Largest group: 50

 - Number of wines sold by the glass: 7

 - House wine: £16.95 per bottle

 Street food bursts out from its exotic enclave in Glasgow and Edinburgh2 Apr 2015

 Enjoy casual pan-Asian dining at restaurants including Bar Soba, Tuk Tuk and The Hanoi Bike Shop

 From the crowded streets of Cambodia to the hustling alleys of Singapore, street food is an everyday occurrence for millions of people.
 Something that’s so mundane (to them) as a pandan pudding in Kuala Lumpur or a kimbap in Seoul suddenly becomes…